-If you have to withdraw or change your enrollment after registering for any semester or session for any reason — no matter if it is voluntary, requested by the University or for other reasons — the following regulations apply:
+If you have to withdraw or change your enrollment after registering for any semester or session for any reason — no matter if it is voluntary, requested by Saint Louis University or for other reasons — the following regulations apply:

 If you withdraw from the University or drop classes within an enrollment period, keep the following in mind:

 - Consult your school/program’s policies and practices regarding grades when withdrawing or dropping classes.
 If you leave the University and do not formally withdraw, you will be assigned a grade of “F” (failure).

 - Withdrawal or dropping classes does not eliminate your financial obligation to the University.
 You are still responsible for any charges owed to the University at the time you withdraw or drop classes, based on the University’s tuition and housing refund policies.